 - In your development folder, which is where you should see the package.json file, open CLI and execute “npm install”.

 That’s it!
-Additional modules have been installed, and you are ready to ask Grunt to execute tasks specified in Gruntfile.js.
+Additional modules have been installed, and you are ready to ask Grunt to execute tasks specified in the practical Gruntfile.

 Those of you who are not familiar with Grunt, Susy, SASS/SCSS will find this article particularly useful.
 However, even if you are an expert in this area, glance over the information in this article — even the most astute developer might find something interesting.